TransformationAdvisor/TA.github.io/API/index.md

 ### Limitations of 'Try it out'
 When running Transformation Advisor in IBM Cloud Private with ingress enabled the 'Try it out' capability will fail on execution.
-This is becasue the generated curl command is missing the ingress value.
+This is because the generated curl command is missing the ingress value.
 This value can be added to the command, and then the command run manually to test the API.